ankutalev/Mufunge/README.md

 # Supported Versions

-Mufunge now can works with Befunge-93 and Funge-98 version, but Unefunge and Trefunge support will be added soon.
+Mufunge now can works with Befunge-93, Funge-98 and Unefunge versions, but Trefunge support will be added soon.

 # Tested